-If you’re not poking around behind your appliance, you might not know what’s going on inside.
+If you’re not poking around behind your appliance, you might not know exactly what’s going on inside.
 What type of dryer do you have?
 Is it gas or electric?
-But if you’re going to purchase a new dryer, you need to know what you’re looking for.
-Just because you have a gas hookup doesn’t mean you have to use it.
-On the other hand, if you’re not set up for gas and don’t want to go through a whole installation process, electric is your only option.
-Given the choice, though, is one really better than the other?
+If you’re going to purchase a new dryer, you need to know what to look for.
+We explain everything you need to know about gas vs. electric dryers in this guide.

 How about a vent?

 Both electric and gas dryers get vented to the outside, thanks to the moist, lint-filled air they expel.
-Otherwise, you could find yourself with a mildewy laundry room, not to mention lots of fluff particles in the air you’re breathing.
-In addition, the vent on a gas dryer exhausts out the products of combustion, which you also don’t want to breathe.
+Otherwise, you could find yourself with a mildew-filled laundry room, not to mention lots of fluff particles in the air you’re breathing.
+In addition, the vent on a gas dryer exhausts out the products of combustion, which you also don’t want to inhale.
 Ventless electric models are often found in apartments because they don’t need to exhaust the air outside.
 Many of these models are compact, but there are full-size ventless dryers available, like the Whirlpool Duet.

 These dryers are more efficient energy-wise — the heat pump is the most efficient — but their cycles take longer than their vented counterparts.

-How much does it cost?
+How much does each type cost?